5 Segmentation

 mod_dist <- cluster::daisy(mod_data_samp)

 We can now use this dissimilarity matrix to cluster our data.
 Keep in mind that dissimilarity matrices get large fast.
-Take a look at it, and you will understand why.
-This is often why sampling data to approximate large data sets is vital.
+Take a look at it and you will understand why.
+In many cases, this is why sampling data to approximate large data sets is key.
 Most big data problems are simply small data problems in disguise.
-In this case, we only tested twenty-five individuals.
+In this case we only sampled twenty-five individuals.

 #-----------------------------------------------------------------